makedirectory/timedoctor_screenshot_analyzer/README.md

 Crucial Step: Update the pytesseract.pytesseract.tesseract_cmd variable in analyze_screenshots.py if Tesseract is not in your system's PATH.
 For example:

-pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract.exe' # For Windows
-# Or just 'tesseract' if it's in your PATH
+pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract.exe' # For Windows.
+Or just 'tesseract' if it's in your PATH

 ### Usage
 Prepare Your Data: